 Table 1 presents the descriptive statistics and compares the characteristics of rice farmers who are credit beneficiaries and non-beneficiaries.
 The low penetration of formal credit (12.5%) is confirmed.
 Tests of mean/proportion differences reveal marked selectivity of access.
 Beneficiaries manage significantly larger farms (4.2 ha vs. 2.1 ha, p<0.001), are much more often members of a cooperative (83.3% vs. 33.3%, p<0.001) and have better access to technical training (66.7% vs. 22.6%, p=0.002).
 They also have slightly longer experience (9.1 vs. 7.5 years, p=0.048).
 No significant difference is observed regarding gender, age, education or perception of climatic risks.
 These results confirm that credit does not reach a random sample, but targets producers already endowed with physical, social and human capital, highlighting the necessity of adapted econometric methods to estimate the causal effect.

-Table 1.
-Comparative Characteristics of Rice Farmers (Means or Percentages)
+Table 1 Comparative Characteristics of Rice Farmers (Means or Percentages)